 There are lots of different companies out there today offering boiler cover.
 This is why it is important to compare boiler cover plans and narrow down your search effectively, which is exactly what our comparison tool enables you to do.
 Plus, we have access to a wide range of boiler insurance products for homeowners and landlords, which you may not be able to find anywhere else.

 We often receive a lot of questions about boiler cover, so let’s answer some of the most common:

 When comparing boiler cover, it is important to think about your budget, as well as the coverage the plan offers.
 Will your boiler be covered if you have an old model?
 Is there a waiting period once you have taken out the policy in which you cannot claim?
 How many claims can you make per year?
 Are there any restrictions in terms of repairs?
 These are the sorts of questions you should be asking.

-Boiler cover is a kind of insurance that you can take out to provide you with protection should there be something that goes wrong with your central heating and/or boiler.
-You can have peace of mind knowing that if there is an issue with your boiler, a gas-safety registered engineer will be able to evaluate the problem and fix it for you.
+Boiler breakdown cover is a kind of insurance that you can take out to provide you with protection should there be something that goes wrong with your heating and/or boiler.
+It will stop you from being left without heating and hot water in winter, and faults can be sorted quickly.

 With most policies, you are covered for boiler repairs, which typically includes spare parts and labour, plus any extras that are in the policy.